-If that sounds familiar, this is the easiest thing to fix because it’s all about controlling your behavior (your mouth!) and has nothing to do with teaching your dog.
-Only call him when you are willing to bet me $10 that he will come the first time you call him, and don’t repeat your recall word.
+If that sounds familiar, this is the easiest thing to fix.
+It’s all about controlling your behavior (your mouth!) and has nothing to do with teaching your dog.
+Only call them when you are willing to bet me $10 that they will come the first time you call them, and don’t repeat your recall word.

-If your dog does not come when called, you need to go get him.
-And if you can’t go get him, then your dog is in a situation he should not be in!
-His level of training does not match the amount of freedom you have provided.
+If your dog does not come when called, you need to go get them.
+And if you can’t go get them, then your dog is in a situation he should not be in!
+Their level of training does not match the amount of freedom you have provided.

-If you’re having trouble catching your dog, leave a short leash (4-6’) with the handle cut off dragging from his harness while he’s loose in the house.
+If you’re having trouble catching your dog, leave a short leash (4-6’) with the handle cut off dragging from his harness while they’re loose in the house.
 Use a longer leash (20-30′) in your yard or at the park.
-If your dog starts playing “keep away,” or if you don’t think he’ll come, calmly step on the end of the leash and reel him in.
-When you do catch him, reward him with a treat for “allowing” himself to be caught.
+If your dog starts playing “keep away,” or if you don’t think they’ll come, calmly step on the end of the leash and reel them in.
+When you do catch your dog, reward them with a treat for “allowing” themselves to be caught.

 Don’t Take Puppies for Granted